2024-25 Catalog

 B.A. in Cognitive Science

 The B.A. in Cognitive Science requires a minimum of 14 courses.
 All majors take COGS 007, an introduction to cognitive science, plus core courses in cognitive psychology, philosophy, artificial intelligence, and cognitive neuroscience, and collaterals in computer science.
 They also complete a course in research methods or tools.
 Students then pursue their individual interests by completing at least five electives from across three tracks.
-A capstone integration occurs in the required two-semester senior project (COGS 301 and COGS 302, or, for Honors, COGS 391 and COGS 392), in which students focus on a topic of their choice spanning at least two cognitive science sub-disciplines.
+Students are required to complete a two-semester senior capstone project (COGS 301 and COGS 302, or, for Honors, COGS 391 and COGS 392), in which students focus on a topic of their choice spanning at least two cognitive science sub-disciplines.
+Students can opt out of the capstone project by taking two courses at the 200 level and above from the list of major electives.

 Additional coursework in affiliated disciplines is recommended, to be selected in consultation with the major adviser and dependent upon anticipated career path.
 These courses may fulfill college distribution requirements.
 Note: A number of major courses have pre-requisites.
 Students considering this major should check pre-requisites and plan accordingly.
 A preliminary meeting with the program director may be useful.